Dear Dr. Sylvia.

 Where are all the normal, healthy people, you ask?

-Yes, he was good at his prior job.
+Yes, you say he was good at his prior job.
 However, as a leader he sucks.

-If he would only accept feedback and look the facts in the face, maybe there is a chance he would change.
+If he would only accept feedback and look the facts in the face.
+Then, maybe there is a chance he would change.

-Every workplace is filled with disappointments like your boss or some version of him.
+Every workplace has disappointments.
+There is often someone like your boss or some version of him.

-There is the leader who never stops complaining or the hotshot newbie who is always talking about her past successes or the guy with the bad jokes who takes up so much air time at meetings.
+Consequently, there is the leader who never stops complaining.
+Or there is the hotshot newbie who is always talking about her past successes.
+Perhaps there is the guy with the bad jokes who uses up so much air time at meetings.

-In fact, haven’t you found that there are so many different personality characteristics that drive you nuts at one time or another?
+In fact, I bet you find that different personality characteristics drive you nuts at one time or another?
 These frustrations are understandable.
-The big question, however, is why do some people behave in ways that hit your hot buttons, and what can be done about it?
+The big question, however, is why do some people behave in ways that hit your hot buttons?
+And what can be done about it?

-And then there are times you have to look in your own mirror and ask, “Why do I always respond to braggarts or whiners in such a negative way?”
+In the same vein, there are times to look in your own mirror and ask yourself, this important question.
+“Why do I always respond to braggarts or whiners in such a negative way?”

-Here are the 13 most annoying and common patterns that show up at work, at home, everywhere.
-You will see your boss or direct report or maybe the woman who just joined who never shuts up about her ideas… You may see your mother-in-law who judges everything or your sister who was always attempting to make you look foolish.
+Above all, here are the 13 most annoying and common patterns that show up at work, at home, everywhere.
+You may see your boss or direct report here.
+Or maybe the woman who just joined who never shuts up about her ideas.
+You may even see your mother-in-law who judges everything or your sister who was always attempting to make you look foolish.
 And, maybe, you will see a part of yourself.

 The good news is:

 These patterns of behavior are real.
 This is good news?
 Yes, once you recognize them you can do something about them.
 You can transform them to flip to the other side, the positive side.
-You can begin to change how you respond and maybe even help someone else change how they look at what is really going on past superficial reactions
+You can begin to change how you respond.
+Maybe even help someone else change how they look at what is really going on beyond superficial reactions

 - Super Achiever – must win at all costs